Mord3rca/gamma-launcher/README.md

 By downloading gamma-launcher from the [latest release](https://github.com/Mord3rca/gamma-launcher/releases/latest), you can use it without any installation.
 Everything is self contained in an executable.
 Release built with Ubuntu.

-However, if you may have glibc error, in this case, install gamma launcher in a venv.
 Use the `--cache-directory` option to re-use previously downloaded files.

 ### Using pip (from source)